The Unity of Being in Liu Chih’s “Islamic Neoconfucianism”

 Diagram 1 illustrates the nondesignation of the Very Beginning (the numbers of the diagrams correspond to their order in Liu Chih’s text, not the order in which I will discuss them).
 The term “nondesignation” recalls a number of parallel terms in Arabic, especially lâ ta’ayyun, “Nonentification”, an expression made current by Qûnawi and often used by Jâmi.
 Hence the first diagram illustrates the fact that wujûd in itself is, in Ibn ‘Arabi’s terms, not only “nondelimited” (mutlaq), but also “nondelimited by nondelimitation” (mutlaq ‘an al-itlâq).
 This is the unknown Essence that cannot properly be designated by any name – and of course, for the Chinese, to speak of it in these terms recalls the beginning of the Tao-te Ching, “The name that can be named is not the name”.

-Diagram 2 can be taken as an illustration of the following passage from the Root Classic:
+Diagram 2 (below) can be taken as an illustration of the following passage from the Root Classic:

 The Only Substance turns and functions